Explore the Agenda

 11:00 am Auristatin S: Developing an Auristatin Payload with Improved Tolerability & Modified Bystander Activity

-Director, ADC Chemistry, Pfizer
+Director, Pfizer

 • Rationally designing Auristatin S to improve tolerability of auristatin payloads through the tuning of permeability and bystander activity